 But don’t be discouraged; consider it a first-hand lesson in Singaporean bureaucracy and efficiency.
 If you think you want to move to Singapore, then come lah!
 I’m a firm believer in seizing the unknown because you never know what adventures can follow.

 I mean, if I had read something like this before I moved to Singapore and decided not to come, I would have missed out on so much: experiencing the wonderful food and holidays of different cultures.
 Learning what it’s like to work in reality tv.
 Weekend trips to Thailand, Vietnam, Indonesia.
-Making some of the best friends I’ve found abroad.
-Getting an introduction that has led me to follow my dream career.
-And the best surprise of all, taking the path that would eventually lead me to the man I love.
+Not to mention some of the most rewarding friendships I’ve found abroad (Sept 2020 update: these are people I’m still very close to ten years later!).
+And the best surprise of all, taking the path that would eventually lead to my dream career and a life spent overseas.

 *This post also has some very useful advice, written by another expat who struggled to find a job at first but then landed one through LinkedIn.

 *Double check the site and your paperwork.
-My experience is from August 2010, and the MOM is constantly updating and changing (for example, the fee was only S$40 in 2010; now it’s S$150!).
+My experience is from August 2010, and the MOM is constantly updating and changing (for example, the fee was only S$40 in 2010; now it’s S